Installing

 Within a cmake project, Thallium, Mercury, Yokan, and Bedrock can be found using:

-To make cmake find Margo, Argobots, ABT-IO, or SSG, you can use cmake’s PkgConfig module:
+To make cmake find Margo, Argobots, or ABT-IO, you can use cmake’s PkgConfig module:

 find_package (PkgConfig REQUIRED)